Best Phoenix Nightlife: Where to Party in the Valley

 The center of Arizona State University’s nightlife scene, Downtown Tempe is within walking distance of the campus.
 Home to famous Mill Ave., expect everything from small dive bars to larger, bottle-service clubs.
 While you can find nightclubs similar to that in Scottsdale, this area tends to lean more to the casual side.
 Find sports bars, dive bars, restaurants and boutique shops sprinkled all around the college town.

 Located just off Mill Ave., Culinary Dropout at Farmer Arts District offers a trendy atmosphere.
 Enjoy comfy couches and games like table tennis, bean bag toss and more.
-Or drink like the Irish at Casey Moore’s Oyster House, a neighborhood haunt with a hipster vibe.
-Home to famous $1 you-call-its every Monday and Wednesday, the Vine is a student favorite and great for cheap drinks.
 For one of Phoenix’s most popular breweries, head to Four Peaks.
 Their large 8th Street Brewery (the original) is housed in a small neighborhood in an 1890s brick building.
 As the original location, it attracts all types of people, from families to college students.
+If you’re looking for an Old Town Scottsdale vibe in Tempe, stop by Society by EVO.

 Mill Ave.

 Along Mill Avenue itself, there’s plenty of options for a night of drinking.
-For high-energy bottle service, visit El Hefe or Whiskey Row (who have sister locations in Scottsdale).
-AURA is a traditional nightclub with VIP tables and DJ entertainment.
 Head to Casa for game day fun, where guests can sip their famous 32-oz. buckets of booze on the patio.
 For a longstanding favorite, head to Cue Club, a pool hall that features cheap drinks including their infamous Long Islands.
 A great indoor-outdoor option, The Handlebar has a 2,000-sq.-ft. patio and extensive beer list.
+For live music, Low Key Piano Bar is an underground dueling piano bar with signature syringe jello shots.
+On top of Low Key is Varsity Tavern, known for its second-floor patio and mechanical bull.
 Pop over to Pedal Haus Brewery for a great lineup of local craft beers.
-For live music, Low Key Piano Bar is an underground dueling piano bar.
-Other great spots include the Irish pub Rula Bula or Zuma Grill, home to their famous Snorkels.
-Just order one and see.

 Glendale